BrunaRihl/ZodiacPairs-Memory-Game/README.md

 ### Website overview

-The 'ZodiacPairs' Memory Game is an original creation that immerses players in a captivating universe of zodiacal constellations.
+The ZodiacPairs Memory Game is an original creation that immerses players in a captivating universe of zodiacal constellations.
 Every element of the game, including the selected images, has been designed to engulf the user in this atmosphere.
 This experience provides an interactive and enthralling view of the cosmos, encouraging players to delve into the rich mythology behind the zodiac signs while challenging their cognitive abilities.

 ### User base